 Our analyses have been split into a number of key questions (e.g. How much time did children spend home learning?), each of which has a short report dedicated to it.
-You can click on the links below to view the background for the whole study and reports for each research question.
+You can click on the links below to information about the background of study, as well as the reports for each research question.

 So far, we have published reports on the following topics:

 Inequalities in the amount of materials provided by the schools that pupils used

 Inequalities in how difficult pupils found home learning, and some reasons why

 Inequalities in the home learning provisions provided by different types of schools

 School provisions and their association with pupils' home learning and parents' stress